- What is Early Voting

 There will be instructions in the voting booth on how to correctly fill out your ballot and the Election Judge will demonstrate it for you.
 Filling in the oval for your chosen candidate thoroughly is important as that is how the machine reads your vote.
 If you make a mistake on your ballot, you can return it to the Election Judge and you will be given a new one.

 Once your ballot is completed to your satisfaction, place in the ballot privacy cover with the top 2 inches sticking out.
 Take your ballot in the cover to the tabulator machine, usually located near the exit.
 The Election Judge there will need to verify the check in Judge initialed the top of your ballot and then you can place it in the tabulator.
-The tabulation machine is programmed to alert voters if they do not vote in a race or vote for too many candidates in a race.
 Please watch the screen until it says your ballot has been cast.
 If there are any issues reading your ballot the machine will stop it and ask you to address them.
 You are not obligated to change your ballot and the screen will provide the option to accept the ballot as is or return it to you for changes.
 It is your choice.

 Take an "I Voted" sticker and you're done!